TheDroidSmith/Grouply/README.md

 Grouply is a list sorting tool that allows users to quickly sort a list of strings in various ways.

 ## Credits
-created by: Anthony from First Tread
+created by: Anthony Smith AKA Droidsmith

 ## License
 Grouply uses the GNU GENERAL PUBLIC LICENSE